 Nationals of all countries planning to stay for more than 30 days in Indonesia have to apply for the appropriate visa at an overseas Indonesian consulate or embassy before their departure.

-Local laws require that you must be able show your valid passport at any time when required to do so by an immigration office.
-We recommend taking a clear photocopy of your passport photo page, and visa (after arriving), to carry with you.
+Local laws require that you must always carry identification.
+We recommend taking a clear photocopy of your passport photo page and photo of your visa (after arriving), to carry with you.